SzymonPawlus/Mobi-Dark-Theme/README.md

 4. On settings bar click "Load unpacked" option and choose downoloaded/cloned folder

 ## Usage
 Currently, the only app setting is turning on and off the dark theme with setting or pop-up page.
-Theme which was used last time is saved after the browser closes
+Theme which was used last time is saved after the browser closes.

 ## Plans
 - Style creator in settings, allowing you to create your own color set in mobidziennik